Texas Rent Increase Template

 Honest limits.

-LeaseKit is a document generator, built in collaboration with final year law students and developers, tailored to each state’s landlord tenant rules.
-For a rent increase in Texas, it assembles the clauses that belong in the document and fills in your details.
+LeaseKit is a document service built by a small team of legal researchers and developers, tailored to each state’s landlord tenant rules.
+For a rent increase in Texas, we assemble the clauses that belong in the document and fill in your details.

 It is not a substitute for a licensed attorney on a specific dispute.
 Housing law changes year to year.
 Template content is based on publicly available rules as of early 2026.
 Verify the notice periods and caps against current Texas law before using the PDF for anything time sensitive.